Press Brake 101: The Ultimate Guide

 Press brake tonnage quick lookup table

-The bending force referred to in the above quick reference chart is based on the following conditions:
+The bending force values in the quick reference chart are based on the following standard conditions:

 bending force